guessty/next-afterburner/README.md

 *Todo*
 1) Add testing
 2) Improve routing
+3) Emulate cloud functions in dev env
-3) Add in redux
+4) Add in redux
-4) Provide out of the box support for firebase authentication with sign in/up forms
+5) Provide out of the box support for firebase authentication with sign in/up forms